 The following is a transcript of a recent installment of our “Industry Insiders” open house series.
-Hosted by Academic Advisor Eric Zawada, this installment also featured special guest Michael Marotta, co-founder and Editor-in-Chief of Vanyaland.
+Hosted by Academic Advisor Eric Zawada, this interview featured special guest Michael Marotta, co-founder and Editor-in-Chief of Vanyaland.

 Eric Zawada: Hey, everybody.
 Thanks so much for joining us today.
 We’re really excited to have Michael here to join us to talk to you guys more about branding and getting publications to notice your work and getting labels to click and listen to your music.